 - Global accessibility through correspondent banking relationships

-B2B wire transfers distinguish themselves from other payment methods due to their immediate fund availability and high security standards.
+B2B wire transfers stand out from other payment methods for their immediate availability of funds and high security standards.
 However, these advantages come with higher costs and specific processing requirements that businesses must understand for effective implementation.

 B2B Wire Transfer Types and Categories